joaotavora/eglot/README.md

 is replaced dynamically by a local port believed to be vacant, so that the ensuing TCP connection finds a listening server.

-## Per-project server configuration
+## Workspace configuration

 Most servers can guess good defaults and will operate nicely out-of-the-box, but some need to be configured specially via LSP interfaces.
 Additionally, in some situations, you may also want a particular server to operate differently across different projects.

-Per-project settings are realized with Emacs's _directory variables_ and the Elisp variable `eglot-workspace-configuration`.
+Per-project settings are realized with Emacs's _directory variables and the Elisp variable `eglot-workspace-configuration`.
 To make a particular Python project always enable Pyls's snippet support, put a file named `.dir-locals.el` in the project's root: